-Ice dams are a common problem in areas of the country where regular snowfall occurs.
-If you own a home with poor roof ventilation and/or a warm attic, you may already be dealing with ice dams.
+Ice dams are a common problem in areas of the country where normal snowfall occurs.
+If you own a home with poor roof ventilation and a warm attic, you may already be dealing with ice dams.
 When ice dams are not treated effectively, they can lead to major problems with your gutters, roof, insulation, drywall, paint and structure of the home.

-They can also lead to mold infestations.
-In other words, you should do your best to remove any existing ice dams, and prevent the future accumulation of ice for the long term.
+They can also result in mold infestations.
+In other words, you should do your best to remove any existing ice dams and prevent the future accumulation of ice for the long term.
 Keep reading and you will see the guide on how to prevent and remove ice dams!

 What Causes Ice Dams?

-Before learning how to fix ice dams you will need to know what causes them.
-Ice dams are created after a heavy snowfall, when the warmth from the attic creates a roof surface that rises above freezing.
-Heavy snow actually acts as an insulator, trapping this heat and causing the snow closest to the roof to melt.
-This water then flows down the roof, where it promptly freezes again as soon as it goes beyond the warm part of the roof.
-Usually this is the last section of the roof, closest to the gutters and beyond the walls of the house.
+Before learning how to fix ice dams, you will need to know what causes them.
+Ice dams are created after a heavy snowfall when the warmth from the attic creates a roof surface that rises above freezing.
+Heavy snow acts as an insulator, trapping this heat and causing the snow closest to the roof to melt.
+This water then flows down the roof, where it promptly freezes again as soon as it goes beyond the warm part of the ceiling.
+Usually, this is the last section of the roof, closest to the gutters and beyond the walls of the house.
 Travelers insurance has a nice diagram of how an ice dam forms on your roof.

 Damage From Ice Dams

-While your initial thought may be that the icicles look beautiful, getting rid of them should be your number one priority.
-Unless of course you don’t mind the thought of having ice dams and potential damage inside and out of your home!
+While your initial thought may be that the icicles look amazing, getting rid of them should be your number one priority.
+Unless of course, you don’t mind the idea of having ice dams and potential damage inside and out of your home!

 Ice Dam Prevention

 Ideally, you want to avoid ice dams from ever forming in the first place.
-To do this, you will need to tackle the problem at it’s source – your attic and your roof.
-You want to create a situation where the roof always remains close to the outside temperature, which requires removing heat sources within the attic and creating effective ventilation through the attic and roof.
+To do this, you will need to tackle the problem at its source – your attic and your roof.
+You want to create a situation where the roof always remains close to the outside temperature, which requires removing heat sources within the attic and creating sufficient ventilation through the attic and roof.